CharlesTaylor7/gemini/README.md

 - animate transitions

 ### Saved Moves sidebar
-- collapsible panel  on desktop
+- avaible on desktop
+- clicking on a move applies to the gemini and to recorded moves
+- buffer of recorded moves is show at top of panel

 ### Gemini Controls
 - need explanation in header